Illinois Traffic Violation and DUI Lawyers

 Last updated on

-Types of Petty Offenses
+Illinois Traffic Tickets: Types of Petty Offenses

-- stop sign violations;
+- Stop sign violations;

-- lane change violations.
+- Unsafe lane changes;

-- speeding through a construction zone; or
+- Speeding through a construction zone; or

-- failing to yield to an emergency vehicle.
+- Failing to yield to an emergency vehicle.

-Your driver’s license may also be suspended if you are convicted of three moving violations within a 12-month period.
+Beyond that, your driver’s license may also be suspended if you are convicted of three moving violations within a 12-month period.
 If you’re under 21, it can be suspended after only two convictions.
 To be clear, you cannot be sentenced to imprisonment for a petty ticket conviction.

 Understanding Your Ticket

 As explained by the Circuit Court of Cook County, there are two boxes printed on every traffic ticket in Illinois: “Court Appearance Required” or “No Court Appearance Required.”
 When issuing a citation, a police officer must mark one of the boxes.

 No Court Appearance Required